Thank You for Your Service (2015 film): Release

 Thank You for Your Service, premiered at DOC NYC in November 2015.

 A CreativeChaos vmg production, the film was produced by Ilan Arboleda, Tom Donahue, and Matt Tyson in association with the Sprayregen Family Foundation and Regina K. Scully & Artemis Rising Foundation (The Invisible War, The Hunting Ground), executive-produced by Gerald Sprayregen and co-executive produced by Regina K. Scully.
 It won Best Documentary at the 2016 G.I.
 Film Festival and the Impact Award at the 2016 Illuminate Film Festival.
 G.I.
 Film Festival Co-Founder Laura Law-Millett called it "one of the most powerful, impactful films I have ever seen."

 After its release at DOC NYC, Thank You for Your Service was shown at the Miami International Film Festival, Santa Barbara International Film Festival, Big Sky Documentary Film Festival, Montclair Film Festival, and Maine International Film Festival, among others.

-It was acquired by Gathr Films and opened theatrically in September / October 2016 in New York, Los Angeles and Washington, D.C.
+The film was acquired by Gathr Films, which released it theatrically in September and October 2016 in New York, Los Angeles, and Washington, D.C., using a hybrid distribution model that combined week-long theatrical runs with nationwide one-night GATHR® Theatrical On Demand® screenings.